JuanCab/AstroInteractives/README.md

 ==================

-[*Astro Interactives*](https://juancab.github.io/AstroInteractives/) is a series of Jupyter Notebooks meant to provide interactive demos and simulations for introductory astronomy courses.
+[*Astro Interactives*](https://juancab.github.io/AstroInteractives/) is a series of Jupyter Notebooks meant to provide interactive demos and simulations for introductory astronomy courses (and in a few cases, upper-division astrophysics courses).
 These notebooks were initially developed by
 - Juan Cabanela (Professor for Physics and Astronomy at Minnesota State University Moorhead)
 - Andrew Louwagie Gordon (Student at Minnesota State University Moorhead)
 - Sam Holen (Student at Minnesota State University Moorhead)